 1985

-to record Shake The Disease and Flexible because this single
+to record Shake the Disease and Flexible because this single

-was released shortly after the end of the third leg of the Some-Great-Reward-tour.
+was released shortly after the end of the third leg of the Some Great Reward-Tour.

-(The concert was recorded in the "Alsterdorfer
+released.
+The concert had been recorded in the "Alsterdorfer Sporthalle" in Hamburg on

 been lacking in the charts lately - they've been in a real state.
 There's a lot